 This course examines the conceptual framework for accounting as the theoretical basis for addressing financial statement reporting issues.
 It constitutes the principal foundation course for accountants.
 An in-depth analysis of the application of generally accepted accounting principles are reviewed, with emphasis on the preparation of financial statements and their use in the decision-making process.
-Particular focus will be placed on the nature of assets, their recognition, measurement, and financial statement disclosure.
+Focus will be placed on the nature of assets, their recognition, measurement and financial statement disclosure.
+Recent Financial Accounting Standards Board (FASB) pronouncements will be discussed, as well as, the implementation of International Financial Reporting Standards (IFRS).